 There’s a store rather close to our house and their telephone number differs from ours only by one digit.
 So it’s not uncommon for us to get calls asking for things from the store.
-I respond: “Sorry, you’ve got the wrong number.”
+I respond: “Sorry, wrong number.”

-And yet, I asked myself am I the same way with my husband and my extended family.
-Do I apologize when I disturb them, do I accept their apology when they’ve said something that may have hurt me, do I thank them for the many little and big things they do, do I do thoughtful things for them?
-Sadly, I’m not as consistent with them as I am with strangers………..
+And yet, I asked myself am I the same way with my husband?
+Do I apologize when I disturb him, do I accept his apology when he’s said something that may have hurt me, do I thank him for the many little and big things he does?
+Do I do thoughtful things for him?
+Sadly, I’m not as consistent with him as I am with strangers.

 Our most basic instinct is not for survival but for family.
 Most of us would give our own life for the survival of a family member, yet we lead our daily life too often as if we take our family for granted. ~Paul Pearshall

-I sometimes take my husband and family for granted.
-Do you do that too?
+I sometimes take my husband for granted.
+Do you do that with family too?

 A lover of words.
 A self-acceptance blogger.
 A blogging coach.
 A book reviewer.
 A woman happily journeying through midlife, moving from self-improvement to self-acceptance and enjoying being herself.

 Corinne writes at Everyday Gyaan, reviews fiction at CorinneRodrigues.com and encourages writers and bloggers at Write Tribe and offers offline coaching to writers and bloggers at The Frangipani Creative, located in Secunderabad, India.